ShikhaHemanth/ILS/README.md

 5. Once the code is running, open a browser and navigate to http://localhost:4000
 6. Click Login

-For signing in as a student:
+For logging in as a student:
 1. Input the email: alice@ils.edu and password: password123
 2. Once you press login, you will see the student dashboard.
 You can see your progress in completing all your assignments, your list of activities to do and the subjects you are enrolled in.
 There is also a mood board to select a depiction of what you are feeling at the moment.
 3. Select an emoji in the mood board to best depict your feeling at the moment.